Newsletter Signup

 This highly regarded Queen Anne restaurant has an ambitious menu rooted in Creole and Cajun cuisines.
 Established in 2009, Toulouse Petit took over a year to fully construct, resulting in a “richly textured” decor that happens to catch and reflect candlelight in just the right way.
 For SRW, options abound at several price points for lunch and dinner.

 Try the seafood gumbo, Big Easy jambalaya, and buttermilk beignets for lunch, and beef shortrib chanterelle stroganoff or Snake River Farms Wagyu Bavette, and pear and walnut bread pudding for dessert — those are just some examples, you’ll want to see the full menu for yourself!
 Toulouse Petit fills up fast, so reservations are encouraged.
+If you’re visiting for dinner, Centennial Park nearby is a great spot to catch the sunset.
 SRW menu not offered Saturday.
 Queen Anne.
 Lunch for $20 and $35.
 Dinner for $35, $50, and $65.

 Above Image: Seattle Restaurant Week arrives just in time for patio season at Mioposto.
 Photo by Feed It Creative.